ajscolaro/gov-alerting-bot/docs/snapshot_integration.md

 ### Common Test Scenarios
 1. **Invalid Space**:
    - Set an invalid space ID in the watchlist
+   - Verify alert is ONLY sent when `validate_space` returns `False`
+   - Verify no alert is sent for validation errors (`None` return)
-   - Verify alert is sent and space is marked as alerted
+   - Verify space is marked as alerted in `admin_alerts.json`
    - Verify subsequent runs skip the invalid space

-2. **Deleted Proposal**:
-   - Add a proposal to the state file
-   - Change the proposal ID to a non-existent one
+2. **Space Validation Errors**:
+   - Simulate network errors during space validation
-   - Verify delete alert is sent as a thread reply
+   - Verify no admin alert is sent

-3. **Ended Proposal**:
-   - Add an active proposal to the state file
-   - Change its state to "closed"
-   - Verify end alert is sent as a thread reply
+   - Verify error is logged appropriately
+   - Verify monitoring continues for other spaces

 ## Best Practices